 • Windows 10 Or Windows 11 (with all available Windows updates).

-• Intel: Core i9 or i7 with four or more cores or AMD: Ryzen or Threadripper.
+• Intel: Xeon, Core i9 or i7 with four or more cores or AMD: Ryzen or Threadripper.

 • 16 GB RAM (more is recommended for very complex parts).